 - Some engage with youth: volunteering with Ramsey County's Boys Totem Town, a residential facility for troubled youth; with Amber Alert, the nonprofit organization whose mission is to publish information about and photos of missing children; with the Big Brother/Big Sister mentoring program; with Face to Face, a nonprofit youth empowerment organization, and with a boys' traveling basketball team.

 - Others engage with senior citizens, both in the community and within their family.
 One staff member also serves on the board of a nonprofit foundation whose primary mission is to provide home and community-based services to older people.

-- Still others have volunteered in their local communities; for example, as a founding member of an affordable housing nonprofit organization; as a board member of a homeowners association; as a community bank board chair; as a board chair of a private college's real estate foundation; as a young ambassador for the American Heart Association; as a volunteer firefighter; as an Emergency Medical Technician (EMT); as a master gardener; as a rescue diver; as a community theater treasurer; as an arts festival chairperson; and even as a past volunteer with the Americorps National Civilian Community Corps, serving with a team on assigned community service projects.
+- Still others have volunteered in their local communities; for example, as a founding member of an affordable housing nonprofit organization; as a board member of a homeowners association; as a community bank board chair; as a board chair of a private college's real estate foundation; as a young ambassador for the American Heart Association; as a volunteer firefighter; as an Emergency Medical Technician (EMT); as a master gardener; as a rescue diver; as a community theater treasurer; as a liaison for foreign exchange students; as an arts festival chairperson; and even as a past volunteer with the Americorps National Civilian Community Corps, serving with a team on assigned community service projects.

 - Some employees' efforts focus on fundraising: for example, through co-chairing a successful campaign for the new mental health wing of a major regional Twin Cities hospital; and through raising money for a Stroke Association golf tournament, for the American Cancer Society Relay-for-Life, for a Diabetes Walk and even for a Sock & Underwear Drive.